|

 is only there for 'perv' value.
 Experimented with a ladies handicap

-ranked 16 on the tour.
+is currently ranked 27 on the Order

 |